John Woolman School: Basis of education

-Woolman has a cooperative work-job program.
-Students (under adult supervision) are responsible for cooking meals, and cleaning the classrooms and public areas on a scheduled basis.
-Students also work in the campus' organic garden and orchard.
+Woolman had a cooperative work-job program.
+Students (under adult supervision) were responsible for cooking meals, and cleaning the classrooms and public areas on a scheduled basis.
+Students also worked in the campus' organic garden and orchard.

-The John Woolman School's mascot is the wombat.
-The students chose this animal in the late 1960s, in part because of the creature is not a predator.
+The John Woolman School's mascot was the wombat.
+The students chose this animal in the late 1960s, in part because the creature is not a predator.
 Students also identified with, and tended to share, its nocturnal biological rhythm.
 Woolman students, faculty, and alumni also refer to themselves as Woolmanites.

 Curriculum

 In the days of John Woolman School, a full complement of classes were offered from biology to creative writing and AP calculus.
-Since its rebirth in 2003, the Woolman Semester emphasizes the topics of World Issues, Peace Studies, Environmental Science, and Nonviolent Communication.
-It also uses the arts to promote learning, in ceramics and drawing classes.
+Since its rebirth in 2003, the Woolman Semester emphasized the topics of World Issues, Peace Studies, Environmental Science, and Nonviolent Communication.
+It also used the arts to promote learning, in ceramics and drawing classes.

 Campus

 The campus consists of 230 acre of wood- and grasslands, including eight cabins on the west side of campus, each able to house five students, and twelve A-frames on the east side of campus, each capable of housing two students.
 All cabins are heated with wood-burning stoves in the winter.
 Each residential area has a bath house, each containing four sinks, four toilets, and two showers.

 The facility includes five main classrooms, a pottery and art building, and a large barn-shaped library.
 It is also used as the meeting house for the local Friends Meeting (Quaker).
 The dining hall has half of a welding gas tank, which is struck as a bell to call students and faculty to meals.
 Behind the Library/Meeting house is a multi-chambered step kiln.
 Houses and apartments have been built for use as faculty residences around the campus.

 Natural aspects of the campus include the meadows and Mel's Pond, named after the man who dug it out.
 Many acres of forest and trails lead through the local area.
 The Crystal Tree is arrayed with crystals hung by students.

 Until the winter of 1977-78, a large oak tree with a rope swing stood in a pasture near the center of campus.
 Songwriter Kate Wolf visited the school in 1977, and wrote a song called "Fly Away" about the rope swing tree, which appears on her album The Wind Blows Wild and on a DVD of one of her concerts.

 In 2020, the Nevada County Board of Supervisors designated the site (which is located in Nevada County, California) as a county historic landmark.